HermanusKB007/telos-docs/docs/nodes/types-of-nodes.md

 id: 'Types of Nodes'
 ---

-# Telos Block Producer Nodes
+# Telos Nodes
-### Getting Started with Telos Nodes
+## Getting Started with Telos Nodes
-This section discusses Telos Nodes and the role they play in the Telos blockchain network.
+### This section discusses Telos Nodes and the role they play in the Telos blockchain network.

 Telos Blockchain Network is an EOSIO-based blockchain network.
 Therefore, everything that is required to run EOSIO-based blockchain nodes, applies to Telos.
 Telos makes use of EOSIO platform specific components and libraries (`nodeos`, `cleos`, `keosd`, `EOSIO.CDT`, and `EOSJS`) to operate blockchain nodes, collect blockchain data, interact with nodes, and to build smart contracts.